 In this article, we'll break down what an NFT is.

 Non-Fungible Tokens (NFTs) are unique digital items with blockchain-managed ownership.
-There are many kinds and applications of NFTs—but before we dive into the details, let's learn about a key term: fungibility.
+There are many kinds and applications of NFTs.
+Before we dive into the details, let's learn about a key term: fungibility.

 What is fungibility?

-If something is fungible, it is easily exchanged with something of equal value.
+If something is fungible, it's easily exchanged with something of equal value.
 Don't get overwhelmed by the idea of fungibility; it's just the ability of a good or an item to be interchanged with other individual goods or items of the same type.

 A simple comparison of fungible, semi-fungible, and non-fungible items is pictured below.

 Fungible items like a dollar bill, gold, or even cryptocurrencies like Bitcoin and Ethereum, can be substituted with one another without losing value.
 They are fungible.